 - Training Costs: $2,000

 There will be an additional cost to the practice in the form of the resources required to support the team.
-This includes the office space, paper, equipment, and miscellaneous costs.
+This includes office space, paper, equipment, and miscellaneous expenses.

 2. Claim Processing Costs